UCSBCarpentry/2022-07-26-ucsb-R/setup.md

 Generally, it is recommended to keep your R version and all packages up to date, because new versions bring improvements and important bugfixes.
 To update the packages that you have installed, click `Update` in the `Packages` tab in the bottom right panel of RStudio, or go to `Tools > Check for Package Updates....`

 Sometimes, package updates introduce changes that break your old code, which can be very frustrating.
 To avoid this problem, you can use a package called renv.
 It locks the package versions you have used for a given project and makes it straightforward to reinstall those exact package version in a new environment, for example after updating your R version or on another computer.
 However, the details are outside of the scope of this lesson.

+## Complications and Problems

+If you find that you cannot download R/RStudio, you may instead use an image hosted by UCSB Letters and Science IT.
+You will be able to use R/Rstudio in your browser, so no installation is needed if you choose this option.
+If you wish to use the LSIT RStusio image, then you do not need to install anything.
+In the beginning of the workshop, we will provide you with the information you need to get RStudio running on your browser.